callenb/callenb.github.io/_posts/2019-10-20-hannah-and-jacob-solomons.md

 I have used [Free BMD](https://www.freebmd.org.uk/) and [Ancestry](https://www.ancestry.co.uk/) to search for the marriaje certificate of Jacob Solomons and Hannah Levison and then Ancestry for an entry in the 1881 Census but found nothing I can be 100% confident is them.
 However, I have something which is close enough to be a possibility for now.

-{% img /images/1880/MAR-18801229_jacob_solomons_and_annie_levison.png 100% "Potential marriage certificate of Jacob Solomons and Hannah Levinson" title:"Potential marriage certificate of jacob Solomons and Hannah Levinson" %}
+{% include image.html url="/images/1880/MAR-18801229_jacob_solomons_and_annie_levison.png" dimensions="width='100%'" caption="Possible marriage certificate of Jacob Solomons and Hannah Levinson" %}

 I have a marriage certificate for a Jacob Solomons and Annie Levison for 29th December 1880.
 "Hannah" may well sound like "Annie" to an english registrar with little experience of east european accents, especially if I was the registrar!
 Jacob is 22 years old and Annie is 21.
 Jacob has the occupation of a Journeyman Tailor which is in line with other birth certificates, marriage certificates and the 1891 Census.
 They were living at 6 Sandy's Row, opposite the Synagogue, but were married in Princes Street Synagogue by what looks to me like Isaac Cohen Levy.
 Their marriage was witnessed by who I think are "I Woolf" and "A Heisen".